-A non-refundable diploma fee of AED500 will be billed to students earning degrees.
+A non-refundable diploma fee of AED 500 will be billed to students earning degrees.

-Middle Eastern Studies Certificate Fee
+Certificate Fee

-A non-refundable fee of AED200 will be billed to students to cover processing and production of the Middle Eastern Studies Certificate.
+A non-refundable fee of AED 300 will be billed to students to cover processing and production of the Certificates in Middle Eastern Studies and Professional Teaching.